Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Introduction

 The design of informative path planners and dynamic coverage controllers has long been of interest~\cite{liang2014survey, oktug20083d, bentz2020dynamic}, with a variety of techniques proposed including Voronoi partitioning~\cite{cortes2004coverage}, sampling approaches~\cite{moon2022tigris, bry2011rapidly}, grid/graph based approaches~\cite{cao2013multi, xiao2022nonmyopic} and ergodic search~\cite{mathew2011metrics, dressel2019tutorial}.

+In this paper, we define the informative path planning or coverage control problem as follows: we have a team of robots that, at a fixed sampling frequency, measure the spatiotemporal environment at their respective positions.
+Using these measurements, we update our estimate of the state of the environment (referred to as information assimilation), while simultaneously controlling the robots position to determine the next location from which a measurement should be taken (referred to as the coverage controller).
+As such, the goal is to design a controller and information assimilation algorithm that efficiently reduce the uncertainty of the estimate of the state of the environment.

+We quantify the uncertainty of a stochastic variable using an information-theoretic metric \emph{clarity}, introduced in~\cite{agrawal2023sensor}.
+In particular, as the uncertainty of the stochastic variable decreases, (i.e., its differential entropy approaches $-\infty$), the clarity of the random variable approaches~1.
+Similarly, as the uncertainty increases, the clarity approaches zero.

+We model the environment as a spatiotemporal field $f(t, p)$, i.e., a scalar function that varies in time and space; as an example, if the goal is to estimate the windspeed over a spatial and temporal domain, $f(t, p)$ represents the windspeed at any given time $t$ and position $p$.
+The estimate is a function $\hat f(t, p)$ for each $t, p$, with an associated clarity $q(t, p)$ at each $t, p$.
+Numerically the state of the environment is a vector representing $\hat f(t, p)$ at a set of grid points.
+By taking (noisy) measurements of $f$ using the robots at their respective locations, we can improve our estimate $\hat f$ and increase its clarity (i.e., reduce the uncertainty).
+At the same time, due to the time-varying nature of $f$, the clarity of $\hat f$ decreases for all points not being measured.
+This balance of information gain and decay will be an important element in designing the algorithms.

-However, a key limitation of these methods is that simplified heuristics are used to motivate the cost functions used in the informative path planners.
-For example, the ergodic-search approaches assume that a target spatial distribution is defined.
-However there has been less work on how one can obtain such a distribution in a principled manner.
+A key limitation of many of the methods listed above is that simplified heuristics are used to motivate the cost functions used in the informative path planners.
+For example, the ergodic search approaches assume that a \ac{TSD} (defined as the desired percentage of time that the robot should spend at any position in the domain) is provided by the user.
+However, there has been less work on how one can obtain such a target distribution in a principled manner taking into account the sensing capabilities of the robot or the temporal evolution of the state of the environment.

-The goal of this paper is to demonstrate how such information reward functions can be designed by explicitly considering the information assimilation algorithm used.
-In particular, when estimating a spatiotemporal field, a common practice is to use Gaussian processes, and treat the spatiotemporal field as a realization of a stochastic partial differential equation~\cite{sarkka2012infinite, kuper2022numerical}.
-In this case, the sensing function and process noise model are well defined, and therefore the coverage controller should respect those dynamics when designing trajectories.
+The goal of this paper is to demonstrate how the cost function in informative path planning can be designed in a principled manner based on the assumed model of the environment.
+In particular, when estimating a spatiotemporal field, a common practice is to model it as a realization of a \ac{GP}~\cite{williams2006gaussian}, and use the robot's measurements to update the estimate of the state of environment.